Tennis elbow: Physical examination

-Cozen's test

-Cozen's test is a physical examination performed to evaluate for tennis elbow involving pain with resisted wrist extension.
-The test is said to be positive if a resisted wrist extension triggers pain to the lateral aspect of the elbow owing to stress placed upon the tendon of the extensor carpi radialis brevis muscle.
-The test is performed with extended elbow.
-NOTE: With elbow flexed the extensor carpi radialis longus is in a shortened position as its origin is the lateral supracondylar ridge of the humerus.
-To rule out the ECRB (extensor carpi radialis brevis), repeat the test with the elbow in full extension.

 Medical imaging

 Medical imaging is not necessary or helpful.

 Radiographs (X-rays) may demonstrate calcification where the extensor muscles attach to the lateral epicondyle.
-Medical ultrasonography and magnetic resonance imaging (MRI) can demonstrate the pathology, but are not helpful for diagnosis and do not influence treatment.

 Longitudinal sonogram of the lateral elbow displays thickening and heterogeneity of the common extensor tendon that is consistent with tendinosis, as the ultrasound reveals calcifications, intrasubstance tears, and marked irregularity of the lateral epicondyle.
 Although the term "epicondylitis" is frequently used to describe this disorder, most histopathologic findings of studies have displayed no evidence of an acute, or a chronic inflammatory process.
 Histologic studies have demonstrated that this condition is the result of tendon degeneration, which replaces normal tissue with a disorganized arrangement of collagen.
 Colour Doppler ultrasound reveals structural tendon changes, with vascularity and hypo-echoic areas that correspond to the areas of pain in the extensor origin.

 Table of Clinical classification of lateral epicondylitis phases.